aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 | 64     | 4,596%    | 743%     | 3,854%     | 83.9%    | **Maximum contention**    |
 | 128    | 4,230%    | 1,248%   | 2,982%     | 70.5%    | Reduced contention        |

 At degree 64, processes appear to spend 83.9% of time managing locks rather than inserting data.
-By degree 128, system CPU percentage decreases to 70.5% as network saturation acts as a rate governor, though absolute performance continues to improve.
+By degree 128, system CPU percentage unexpectedly decreases to 70.5% for unclear reasons, though absolute performance continues to improve.

 ### 2.2 Root Causes of Lock Contention